chanapapan/LSTM-ml-api/README.md

 ## 03-to-eb

-This folder contains the files required for deploying the model on AWS Elastic Beanstalk.
+This folder contains the files required for deploying the model on AWS Elastic Beanstalk. (**I have stopped the application and delete the environment on AWS to avoid any fees)

 ### Steps